hookup culture statistics

 Overall, 71% reported at least one benefit, but 29% reported no benefits.

-When only 23% report top be sexually satisfied it is a natural thing to have a look at orgasms.
+When only 23% report being sexually satisfied it is a natural thing to have a look at orgasms.

 Orgasms during hookups